 The New York Main Street program provides financial resources and technical assistance to communities to strengthen the economic vitality of the State’s traditional Main Streets and neighborhoods.
 The NY Main Street grant program provides funds from the New York State Housing Trust Fund Corporation (HTFC) to business improvement districts and other not-for-profit organizations that are committed to revitalizing historic downtowns, mixed-use neighborhood commercial districts, and village centers.

-RMV and UMHAwill focus on the following activities during the 2012 program year:
+UMHA would like to focus on the following activities during the 2012 program year:

 Continue to develop the UMHA/MVCC Education Center.
-RMV and the UMHA to continue the development of the MHA/MVCC Education Center which provides important construction skills job training activities to low-income City of Utica residents.
+UMHA will continue the development of the MHA/MVCC Education Center which provides important construction skills job training activities to low-income City of Utica residents.
 The training center, which recently has been accredited by the Middle States Association of Colleges and Schools, offers courses in masonry, carpentry, lead remediation, green construction and other craft skills.
 Most importantly, the Center will promote the growth of high wage jobs in green occupations and clean energy as well as help to make the City of Utica a regional leader in sustainability.
 The Center will assist the City of Utica Department of Urban and Economic Development in meeting its HUD Section 3 and M/WBE goals.

 Expand the Home Preservation Program.
 Rehabilitation of the existing housing stock is an important priority identified in the City of Utica Consolidated Plan.
-RMV plans to make application to local, state, and federal funding sources to continue its successful home rehabilitation programs.
+UMHA plans to make application to local, state, and federal funding sources to continue its successful home rehabilitation programs.
 Our Home Preservation Program, which provides financing for property improvements for owner-occupied residences in the Cornhill neighborhood, is successfully meeting its goals.

 Develop new Elderly/Disabled Housing units.
-RMV will seek to develop additional units of elderly and disabled housing.
+UMHA will seek to develop additional units of elderly and disabled housing.
 It is currently exploring the feasibility of constructing additional units at its Humphrey Gardens site as well as other available locations.